Specialist care for children living with a life-limiting illness in Hertfordshire and Buckinghamshire

 Complementary therapies for carers of children with life-limiting conditions

 We understand how tough and intensive it can be, caring for a child with a life-limiting condition.
 Our team of qualified therapists can help boost carers’ emotional wellbeing with a course of treatments.
-Benefit from therapies such as massage, reiki and reflexology, either in your own home or at our beautiful Grove House day services centre in St Albans.
+Benefit from complementary therapies such as massage, reiki and reflexology, either in your own home or at our beautiful Grove House day services centre in St Albans.

 Listening and talking therapies for children, young people and their families